AngusGMorrison/realworld-go/README.md

 tech firms, but are hard to find examples of in the wild.

 These patterns will help you slash production bugs, massively increase your test surface, and painlessly evolve your services as your product grows.
-Your code will be become more readable, more maintainable, and more fun to work on.
+Your code will become more readable, more maintainable, and more fun to work on.

 ## Who is this for?

 You'll find this repo valuable if:
-* you're excited about Hexagonal Architecture by what you've learned from Uber and Netflix, but you're not sure how to apply it to your own projects;
+* you're excited about Hexagonal Architecture from what you've learned from Uber and Netflix, but aren't sure how to apply it to your own projects;
 * you're inspired by the promise of type-driven design, which makes invalid data extremely hard to represent;
 * you're not ready for the cost and complexity of microservices, but you want an architecture that will seamlessly